Sort out your Centrelink debt with these steps

 - The ARO is a senior officer at Centrelink who has the power to change the original decision

-If you think the ARO has made a wrong decision, you can appeal to the Social Security Appeals Tribunal (SSAT), a body that is independent of Centrelink.
-You also have further appeal rights to the Administrative Appeals Tribunal and the Federal Court.
-Get legal advice before you consider further appeals.
+- If you think the ARO has made a wrong decision, you can appeal to the Administrative Appeals Tribunal (AAT), a body that is independent of Centrelink.
+There are two review processes available in the AAT.
+You also have further appeal rights to the the Federal Court.
+Get legal advice from your local specialist service on any appeal you are considering.
+To find your nearest service, check National Welfare Rights Network.

 Speak to one of our financial counsellors